 Adam Zagajewski

-Pen Name: None Connection to Illinois: Adam is currently a faculty member at the University of Chicago.
-Biography: Adam is a Polish poet, novelist, translator and essayist.
+Died: March 21, 2021 in Kraków, Poland Pen Name: None Connection to Illinois: Zagajewski was a faculty member at the University of Chicago and a member of its Committee on Social Thought.
+He taught two classes, one of which is on fellow Polish poet Czeslaw Milosz.
+Biography: Adam Zagajewski was a Polish poet, novelist, translator and essayist.
 He was awarded the Bronze Cross of Merit, and twice received the Officer's Cross of the Order of Polonia Restituta.
 In 1992, he received a Guggenheim Fellowship.
 He won the 2004 Neustadt International Prize for Literature, and is the second Polish writer to be awarded, after Czes?aw Mi?osz.

 Awards: